Isotropic 3D topological phases with broken time reversal symmetry: Discussion

 \co{the symmetries of the isotropic/amorphous model can be tested by applying a low frequency field to the system} Due to the combination of average continuous rotation symmetry and inversion symmetry, the spin bands in the bulk of the amorphous system are doubly degenerate.
 This raises the question whether the systematic breaking of TRS leads to a macroscopic change in the material properties.
 Enumerating the possible non-dissipative electromagnetic responses compatible with isotropy and inversion-symmetry, but forbidden by TRS, we find $\vb*{P} \propto \vb*{E} \cross \vb*{B}$, electrical polarization parallel to the Poynting vector.
 This second-order response is distinct from the circular photogalvanic effect~\cite{deJuan2017,flicker_2018}, which only manifests in systems with broken inversion symmetry, and should therefore be absent in our system.
 The combination of these two responses therefore serve as a probe of the scalar TRS breaking.

-\co{we looked at class A, but there are other symmetry classes to study in 3D} A natural further quesion is, what is the classification of isotropic three-dimensional media with or without inversion symmetry in the other Altland-Zirnbauer symmetry classes\cite{altland1997}.
+\co{we looked at class A, but there are other symmetry classes to study in 3D} A natural further question is, what is the classification of isotropic three-dimensional media with or without inversion symmetry in the other Altland-Zirnbauer symmetry classes\cite{altland1997}.
 The topological invariants outlined in this work remain valid if we also include TRS besides isotropy and inversion symmetry.
 Our models are compatible with prescribing TRS with the usual representation $\mathcal{T} = \exp(i\pi S_y) \mathcal{K}$, which fixes some parameters, but does not forbid any topological phases.
 In this case odd values of $C_M$ correspond to an amorphous strong topological insulator~\cite{Agarwala2018}, however, the gapless surface Dirac cones remain protected by mirror symmetry for even values as well.
 To our knowledge, TRS does not enrich the classification in the presence of isotropy and inversion symmetry; and the classification with isotropy, broken inversion and unbroken TRS is the same as the strong $\mathbb{Z}_2$ classification with TRS only.
 There is, however an interesting possibility that isotropy and the protection of the surface density of states in a doubled phase prevents the surface conductivity from going below the metal-insulator critical point, and because of that guaranteeing that the surface stays metallic.
 We leave an investigation of these properties to future work.

 \co{It would be interesting to look at the field theory of such systems} Our microscopic model---relying on orbital-selective hoppings through chiral magnetic molecules---demonstrates the difficulty of constructing a time-reversal odd, inversion even, scalar order parameter.
-In our case the order parameter is $\vb*{P} \vdot (\curl \vb*{M})$, electric polarization times bound current.
+In our case the order parameter is $\vb*{P} \vdot (\curl \vb*{M})$, electric polarization times bound current, which is equivalent to the toroidal magnetic monopole density~\cite{Dubovik1990,Hayami2024}.
 Analyzing an effective field-theory displaying such order paramater without other symmetry breaking would shed further light on the properties of this class of isotropic magnetic materials.